phisko/kengine/README.md

 * [OnEntityRemoved](components/functions/OnEntityRemoved.md): called whenever an `Entity` is removed
 * [OnTerminate](components/functions/OnTerminate.md): called when terminating the engine
 * [GetEntityInPixel](components/functions/GetEntityInPixel.md): returns the `Entity` seen in a given pixel
-* [GetImGuiScale](components/functions/GetImGuiScale.md): returns the scale to apply to ImGui widgets
 * [OnCollision](components/functions/OnCollision.md): called whenever two `Entities` collide
 * [OnMouseCaptured](components/functions/OnMouseCaptured.md): indicates whether the mouse should be captured by the window
 * [QueryPosition](components/functions/QueryPosition.md): returns a list of `Entities` found within a certain distance of a position